EOEPCA/deployment-guide/docs/quickstart/processing-deployment.md

       --header 'accept: application/json'
     ```

     The response indicates the location of the results, which should be in the `minio` object storage.
-This can be checked via [browser access](https://minio-console.192.168.49.2.nip.io/) at https://minio-console.192.168.49.2.nip.io/, or using an S3 client such as...

-    ```bash
-    s3cmd -c ./deploy/cluster/s3cfg ls s3://eoepca
-    ```
+See [Processing Results](#processing-results)

     ** List Jobs**